 Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-You are covered for unlimited days for Medicare-covered inpatient For Medicare-covered admissions, per admission: \$200 copay per day, for days 1 to 5 and \$0 copay per day, for days 6 to 90 for Medicare-covered hospital care. \$0 copay for additional covered days. hospital stays.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Original Medicare covers 90 days of acute inpatient hospital care.
-Our plan offers an additional unlimited number of days when medically necessary.
-Cost-share, if any, for these days does not apply to your out-of-pocket maximum.
-A referral may be required.
+You are covered for 90 days for Medicare-covered inpatient hospital stays.
+For Medicare-covered admissions, per admission: \$325 copay per day, for days 1 to 6 and \$0 copay per day, for days 7 to 90 for Medicare-covered hospital care.
+Lifetime Reserve Days \$0 copay per day.
+Lifetime Reserve Days are additional days that the plan will pay for when members are in a hospital for more than the number of days covered by the plan.
+Members have a total of 60 reserve days that can be used during their lifetime If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services A referral may be required.
 Prior Authorization may be required.